Finding the right people for a job is one of the biggest challenges businesses face. And we all know what happens if they don’t succeed. ;)

 Although it may seem difficult, it’s certainly possible.
 As a manager, you just need to make sure that several good practices become part of your company culture for good.
 Let’s take a look at what you should take care of.

 Effective communication is an absolute must in any team and a driving force for employee engagement.
 It keeps everyone up to date with the progress and helps avoid potential misunderstandings.
 When you look at the advice the best leaders in the world give when asked about the secret of great leadership, communication is always at the top of the list.
 And it’s not surprising at all.
 So make sure regular communication is a habit in your company or team and an element of your everyday work.
 Organise brief meetings on a regular basis, provide employees with efficient communication tools, encourage them to communicate with one another and be there for them when they need you, to respond to potential questions and clear up their doubts.
+To put things into perspective, in a recent study made by JobSage, they found that 3 out of 5 employees have problems being open and feeling safe in their workplace.
+So we could argue that a solid company culture, where everyone feels included and engaged, comes preceded by reliable communication tools and tactics.
 It will work wonders for their level of engagement and you’ll see the results right away.

 Confusion and lack of visible results of work are some of the biggest enemies of employee engagement.
 To make sure it’s not the reason your team doesn’t feel committed to what they do, you need to take care of clear and efficient workflow.
 The worst thing a leader can do is give vague or conflicting instructions and set unclear goals.
 Employees should always know what they are expected to do, where it’s placed within the process and how it will contribute to the project they’re working on, as it gives them a sense of progress.
 On the other hand, you should avoid micromanaging and give them space to organise their own work whenever possible.
 Do ask if anything is unclear and offer support when needed – they will certainly reach out when they feel they need a helping hand.